rwoznica/azuredevops-scan/README.md

 - Scans all repositories across all projects in an Azure DevOps organization
 - Analyzes code using Pygount with support for multiple languages
 - Custom parser for Business Central AL files
+- Intelligent JSON classification (separates configuration files from data files)
 - Generates detailed markdown report with language statistics
+- Exports CSV file with per-language breakdowns for data analysis
 - Real-time incremental reporting
 - Automatic cleanup after each repository scan
+- Comprehensive logging to file with configurable levels

 ## Prerequisites